retched/ZC-USPSRestful/README.md

 - :clipboard: = In testing, BUT it SHOULD work.
 - :wrench: = Can work but will need [core file edits](https://gist.github.com/lat9/9deb64d3325081d18bb0db5534bcf142) to make it work

+**UPDATE**: There IS a [clone of this module](https://www.zen-cart.com/showthread.php/230512-USPS-Shipping-(RESTful)-(USPSr)?p=1408764#post1408764) available that will allow you to use it with PHP 5.6 but it might be a bit behind in regards to updates.
+I will work on this one separately.
+I'm primarily focused on newer versions of PHP and ZenCart.
+(Please upgrade if you can.)

 ### What is the difference between this version and the original USPS module?

 The original USPS module works by using the older USPS WebTools API.
 For years, that API was the defacto API in use when it came to retrieving the estimated shipping costs of the USPS' various services as well as the estimated times of delivery.
 In 2024, the USPS began deprecating the Web Tools API.
 In 2025, the USPS announced that the WebTools API will be fully out of service in 2026.
 The Web Tools API is being replaced with the new OAuth-based API which this codebase uses.

 ### I already have a `USERID` and `PASSWORD` from WebTools, but I'm getting error messages while I try to retrieve quotes.
 What happened?

-The older `USERID` and `PASSWORD` from the WebTools API are not valid for the new system.
+The old `USERID` and `PASSWORD` from the WebTools API are not valid for the new system.
 You will need to provision new credentials under the new USPS API system.
 Additionally, you SHOULD create an entire new USPS Business Account provided that you don't already have one for your business.
 The process is explained [on the USPS Developers website](https://developers.usps.com/getting-started) and on the [related wiki page](https://github.com/retched/ZC-USPSRestful/wiki/Getting%20Started#installing) from the Github repository.
 If you end up not getting quotes or the module disables itself, check to make sure that you are using actual OAuth Credentials and not the old WebTools API.
-Additionally, make sure you have configured your cart to ship from the United States and a zipcode.
+Additionally, make sure you have configured your cart to ship from a United States based zipcode.

 ### Why should I use this version versus the one that's out there now?